yamahigashi/unofficial-fabricengine-documents-ja/Source/DCCIntegrations/Maya/canvasscripting.rst

   - -m, -mayaNode: The name of the Canvas maya node
   - -e, -execPath: The path of the node inside of Canvas to operate on
   - -n, -nodeName: The names of all of the nodes to implode.
 Separated by the pipe character.
-  - -d, -desiredNodeName: The desired name of the new subgraph node
+  - -d, -desiredImplodedNodeName: The desired name of the new subgraph node

 .. code-block:: KL